Thomas-Bezy/Website/content/authors/admin/_index.md

 I'm Thomas Bézy, second year PhD candidate at the Paris School of Economics under the supervision of <a href=https://www.parisschoolofeconomics.eu/fr/millock-katrin/>Katrin Millock</a> and <a href=https://lucaschancel.com/>Lucas Chancel</a>.
 My research is centered on <b>inequalities on the housing market, with a particular focus on adaptation to climate change.</b> <br>
 I am a research fellow at the <a href=https://socialeconomicslab.org/>Social Economics Lab</a> and at the <a href=https://inequalitylab.world/en/>World Inequality Lab</a>.

-I am visiting the London School of Economics under the supervision of <a href=https://personal.lse.ac.uk/sturmd/>Daniel Sturm</a> and <a href=https://www.lse.ac.uk/granthaminstitute/profile/swenja-surminski/>Swenja Surminski</a> until June 2024.

 You can find my <a href=files/cv_mar2024.pdf><u>CV here</a></u>, contact me using this email address: <u>thomas.bezy[at]psemail.eu</u> and find my publications and working papers below.